NEvanDis/testrepo/README.md

 # Git workshop
-Test repository to play with to practice using Git and Github
+Test repository to practice using Git and Github